 The dining room was illustrated in The Book of American Interiors, by Charles Wyllys Elliott, published in 1876.

 Charles Cummings died in August of 1905.
 Margaret Cummings continued to live at 230 Clarendon until her death in July of 1922.
 Their daughter, Margaret C. Cummings, lived with her.
-By the 1922-1923 winter season, she had moved to 300 Beacon.

 On August 17, 1965, 230 Clarendon and 232 Clarendon were acquired from the Brandegee trust by William J. Fitzgerald and Ann B. Fitzgerald, trustees of the Fitzgerald Investment Trust.